KDE/krdp/README.md

 The following clients are known to work with the server:

 - XFreeRDP and wlFreeRDP from the FreeRDP project.
-- Reminna, a remote desktop client for Gnome.
+- Remmina, a remote desktop client for Gnome.
 - Thincast Remote Desktop Client
 - Windows Remote Desktop client, at least as shipped with a recent Windows 10.